-To kick things off, we’re talking about Science and Discovery.
 From the physics lab in Manchester where the atom was first split, to the hut in Gloucestershire where Edward Jenner developed the first vaccine.
+England’s historic places are a hotbed of innovation.

-As part of this theme, Royal Museums Greenwich has nominated the Royal Observatory, Greenwich.
+Royal Museums Greenwich has nominated the Royal Observatory, Greenwich as one of the 100 Places that tell England’s story.
 Louise Devoy, Curator of the Royal Observatory, tells us about the stratospheric impact of this place.

 Today we rely on our mobile phones to tell us where we are and what time it is but it’s easy to forget the complex scientific and technological principles that underpin these numbers.